shirus29cools/Microsoft-Word-Download-cooler/README.txt

 Please note that the computer will shut down every time when the user boot to their desktop.
 Safe Mode will be useless because there is no power options.

+Easter Eggs:
+There is a funny thing in this virus.
+If the user have Outlook then the virus will send an image from Alear TG TF by Gaminglover on DeviantArt.

 Removal:
 There are no known removal for this virus.